Raiven Adams, ‘Alaskan Bush People’ Star Bear Brown’s Pregnant Girlfriend, Deletes Instagram Amid Mean Attacks

 “So please remember if you don’t have anything nice to say, don’t say anything at all!
 Raiven is the love of my life please show her the respect she deserves!
 And to everyone out there who has been so supportive!
 Thank you!
 Stay AWESOME!” he wrote.

 As the report noted, Brown met Raiven Adams at his brother’s wedding last year.
-The relationship moved quickly, as they announced the engagement on August 28.
+The relationship moved quickly, as they announced their engagement on August 28.

 The relationship has had its share of ups and downs.
 Two weeks after the engagement announcement, Adams said that the couple had broken up, citing the “harassment” that she faced since being thrust into the spotlight.
 Adams wrote in a message that she and Bear would remain friends, but thought that the relationship was not “meant to be.”